 What is SDS?

-Self-directed Support, or SDS, is a new system of delivering social care services.
-It was introduced in Scotland by the Social Care (Self-Directed Support) (Scotland) Act 2013.
+Self-directed Support, or SDS, is a new system of delivering social care services is based on legislation that came into force on April 1st 2014, the Social Care (Self-Directed Support) (Scotland) Act 2013.
 We are presently in the transition stage, moving from the old system into the new one, i.e. SDS.
 This means that some people still access social care services using the old system, but they also can choose to access support through SDS.

 OPTION 1: DIRECT PAYMENTS

-Choosing direct payments means that you will receive a budget and you will be responsible for arranging your support yourself.
+Choosing direct payments means that you will receive a budget based on your assessment and you will be responsible for arranging your support yourself.
 The amount of money you will receive will depend on the level of support you require and your financial circumstances.
-The services you will purchase will need to fall within the agreed support plan, however, you can request services such as cleaning, support doing shopping, gym membership or anything else that is important for you to maintain your independence and wellbeing.
+The services you will purchase will need to fall within the agreed support plan.
+However you can request services such as cleaning, support doing shopping, gym membership or anything else that is important for you to maintain your independence and wellbeing.
 The social worker cannot refuse to include in the support plan a service you wish to receive without providing a reasonable justification.